SamehAfifi/Egyemb_AVR_kit_Drivers/README.md

 # Egyemb_AVR_kit_Drivers
-this folder include all kit driver for EGYEMB kit this dreivers is compatiable with Atmega16/32
+this folder include all kit driver for EGYEMB kit this derivers is compatible with Atmega16/32